 - Remember that you don’t have to be an expert to start the planning process — each plan is different — ultimately, you’re the expert at your process and your plan

-- Do consider getting a grant to support development of your plan, eg, maybe $3,000 to $5,000, particularly to have evaluation expertise to review your plans and your methods of data collection — if you can’t get this grant, you still can proceed with your plan
+- Do consider getting a grant to support the development of your plan, eg, maybe $3,000 to $5,000, particularly to have evaluation expertise to review your plans and your methods of data collection — if you can’t get this grant, you still can proceed with your plan

 - DO tap the many resources available to help you (useful online resources are listed below)